Potential MSc topics

 Within this MSc thesis we will exploit the capabilities of open-source tools such as uDALES to predict wind and thermal comfort in real urban scenarios.
 The initial set-up focuses on using part of the Clementi neighbourhood in Singapore, which was already set-up by previous MSc thesis to run RANS simulations in Opsomer.
 Considering the demanding computational capabilities required by LES, this area can be potentially reduced, or other test cases can be also explored.
 Attendance of elective course GEO5015 in Q4 or similar CFD knowledge is required.

-Contact: Clara Garcia-Sanchez, Ivan Pađen
+Contact: Clara Garcia-Sanchez, Themis Vargiemezis

 Optimizing building mesh designs for computational fluid dynamics using machine learning